 In Penal Times in Ireland, when Catholicism was banned, it was the peasantry who hid the priests.
 The Bishops had fled, leaving only a handful of stalwart clergy to maintain the faith of the people.
 Those who were found to have assisted the priests were executed, their property (what little they had) was stolen and their families left destitute.

 During the ‘Tan War’, 1919-1921, the Catholic Church condemned the Irish rebels, and sided with the British Occupation.
 They even threatened excommunication upon the insurgents in Cork.
 In the Civil War that followed, the Church again took the side of the rich against Republican forces, and there they have remained.

-In Ernie O’Malley’s wonderful book, The Singing Flame, which recounts his experiences as a Republican volunteer, he recounts an incident in Kerry during the Civil War conflict when Free State forces blew up Republican soldiers by positioning them over a landmine.
-Pieces of the victims were scattered everywhere, including into the trees.
+In Ernie O’Malley‘s wonderful book, The Singing Flame, which recounts his experiences as a Republican volunteer, he recalls an incident in Kerry during the Civil War conflict when Free State forces blew up Republican soldiers by positioning them over a landmine.
+Pieces of the victims were scattered everywhere, including in the trees.
 O’Malley remembered, ‘…and the thundering pulpits were strangely silent about what the crows ate in Kerry’.

 Religion is a lifestyle choice.
 It’s influence should remain within the place of worship and/or the home.
 If the rest need remain secular to ensure equality and mutual respect throughout society, then so be it.